torquebox/torquebox.org/news/2011-08-15-websockets-stomp-and-torquebox.md

 <img src="/images/push.jpg" style="float: right; width: 150px; margin-left: 1em; margin-bottom: 1em;"/>

-After a few misdirections, we've finally started to bring home the latest incarnation of our WebSockets support in TorqueBox.
+After a few misdirections, we've finally started to bring home the latest incarnation of our WebSocket support in TorqueBox.
 WebSockets are exciting because they enable dynamic user interfaces via a browser *push* model.
 It allows the application server to have the ability to send chunks of data to a browser-based Javascript client.

-TorqueBox implements [WebSockets][websockets-spec] with [STOMP][stomp-spec] to make the programming model even richer.
+TorqueBox implements [the WebSocket protocol][websockets-spec] with [STOMP][stomp-spec] to make the programming model even richer.

 ## WebSockets

-WebSockets, supported by many newer browsers (and other browsers using a Flash plugin), allows the browser to have a synchronous and bidirectional channel to communicate back with the server.
+WebSockets, supported by many newer browsers (and other browsers using a Flash plugin), allow the browser to have a synchronous and bidirectional channel to communicate back with the server.

 WebSockets are very useful for *push* types of applications, where data may be actively and continously loaded into a dynamic Javascript-based user interface.
-WebSockets operate on top of TCP/IP, and involve passing discrete "frames" of arbitrary between the two endpoints.
+The WebSockets protocol operates on top of TCP/IP, and involve passing discrete "frames" of arbitrary between the two endpoints.

 While supporting basic WebSockets could be useful, we decided to